hchyang/PSiTE/README.md

 The variant tree file (in NHX format) outputs locations of the somatic variants on the phylogenetic tree.
-The NHX format contains IDs of all the nodes in the coalescence tree and somatic variants along all the branches.
+The NHX format contains IDs of all the nodes in the phylogenetic tree and somatic variants along all the branches.
 This allows users to reconstruct the entire history of somatic events in tumor evolution.
 If users specify the option with `--nhx`, phylovar will output the pruned version of the tree (see `--prune` option under 2.2.3 for details) together with all somatic